rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

         # get vertex parameters for this attribute's data type
         size, gl_type = self._ATTRIB_SIZE_TYPE[self.data_type]

+        # associate buffer data with the found variable and store the
-        # specify how data will be read from the currently bound buffer
+        # association in the currently bound VAO
-        # into the specified variable.
-These associations are stored by
-        # whichever VAO is bound before calling this method.
         GL.glVertexAttribPointer(variable_ref, size, gl_type, False, 0, None)

         # enable use of buffer data for this variable during rendering
         GL.glEnableVertexAttribArray(variable_ref)
 ```

 Before calling `glVertexAttribPointer` we need to bind both a vertex buffer object and a vertex array object.
 We bind the the vertex buffer with `glBindBuffer` using the stored VBO reference.
-As for the vertex array object, an app may bind a VAO itself, or it may pass a reference in the `vao_ref` parameter for this instance of `Attribute` to handle.
+As for the vertex array object, an app may bind a VAO itself, or it may provide a reference with the `vao_ref` parameter.
 In either case, binding both VBO and VAO is necessary for the current VAO to link data from the vertex buffer to the program variable.
 OpenGL manages the VAOs and associations once they are created, so we do not need to do anything more with the variable reference.

 ## Hexagons, Triangles, and Squares